-Another class of problems includes understanding changing visible appearances caused by various kinds of motion of the viewer or the motion of the object or scene viewed, or a combination of motions.
-The possible motions include forward and backward translations, sideways translations,
+In seeing changing visible appearances caused by various kinds of motion of the viewer, including forward and backward translations, sideways translations, and rotations of view direction or orientation.

-Even in a static scene, viewer motion can produce a wide variety of changes in what is perceived, including portions of surfaces becoming visible or invisible, relative visible lengths changing (e.g. objects looming larger when approached, or shrinking when moving away), and projected angles changing, e.g. if you look at a rectangular table top from another part of the room and see two of the corner angles as obtuse and two as acute.
+Even in a static scene viewer motion can produce a wide variety of changes in what is perceived, including portions of surfaces becoming visible or invisible, relative visible lengths changing (e.g. objects looming larger when approached, or shrinking when moving away), and projected angles changing, e.g. if you look at a rectangular table top from another part of the room and see two of the corner angles as obtuse and two as acute.

 Although James Gibson Gibson(1979) drew attention to some aspects of motion perception that are biologically useful (have positive affordances), e.g. changing optical flow patterns as a textured surface is approached from an angle, he merely scratched the surface.
-As far as I know, he did not relate this to geometrical or topological discoveries.

 For example, if you walk through a typical botanical garden there will be a huge variety of shapes, colours, textures and static and changing patterns projected onto your retina, providing a vast amount of information about relative distances, sizes and shapes.
 I suspect neither AI researchers, nor neuroscientists nor psychologists understand much about what brains do with such information.
 As an exercise for researchers there are few videos demonstrating some of the phenomena using kitchen furniture and a pot plant here: